 - At home, prepare your own meals often, using little or no salt.

-- Flavour your foods with herbs and salt-free spices, vinegar, lemon, lime, garlic, and onion.
+- Flavour your foods with herbs and salt-free spices, vinegar, lemon, lime, garlic, ginger and onion.

 - Use fresh or frozen vegetables and fruit whenever possible.
 Vegetables and fruit are naturally low in sodium.